jadebloom/goblin-api/backlog.md

 Tasks to keep in mind.

-1. Think of interfering with Jackson's built-in deserializer in controller.
+1. Add checks for uniques (or catch SQL error)?
-2. Add sort parameter in openapi.yaml.
+2. Add deletion block on currency.
-3. Implement expense.
+3. Add deletion block on expense category.